ashfordhill/LearnChinese/README.md

 This app currently functions like a pocket dictionary.
 It contains a little over 50 Chinese words spanning different categories.

 Pinyu is my first attempt to try and utilize less-naive design practices.
 I attempt to follow the MVP pattern here for my vocab review screens.
-I'm also utilizing inheritence for the different activitity classes and some static variables and methods to help with organization and navigation.
+I'm also utilizing inheritence and some static variables and methods to help with organization and navigation.

 <p align="center"> <img src="https://github.com/ashfordhill/LearnChinese/blob/master/screenshots/mainmenu.png" width="300">